Tests and treatments

-You will be given a gown to wear.
-Blood samples will be collected and the nurse will place an IV line in your arm to administer medication later.
+You will be given a surgical gown.
+The nurse will place an IV line in your arm to administer medication later.

-You take place on the examination table.
+You will be placed on the treatment table.
 Adhesive electrodes are placed to monitor your heart rhythm.
 You will be given antibiotics through the IV drip as protection against infection.
 The anaesthetist will prepare you for and then administer the anaesthesia.
 A tube will be placed in your throat to help you breathe.
 You will be covered with a sterile sheet.
 A probe will be inserted into the oesophagus to support the procedure.

-Then, the physician pricks a vein in the groin to deliver the catheter up into the heart, through the PFO tunnel.
+Then, the physician will prick a vein in the groin to deliver the catheter up into the heart, through the PFO tunnel.
 After that, an umbrella-shaped device is put into place and the catheters are removed.

-If all checks are satisfactory, you may go home the following day.
-The procedure is generally estimated to require four days off work but this depends on the degree of physical effort involved in the work.
+If all checks are satisfactory on the following day, you may go home.
+The procedure is generally estimated to require five days off work, but this depends on the degree of physical effort involved in the work.